Today I am going to be analysing some advertisment: some that degrade girls and some that empower them.

 Adverts like this can actually be harmful, as people then think it's okay to think of young girls in appropriate ways, and makes young girls think they need to worry about their appearance so that they can 'appeal' to men.

-This ad depicts teenage girls in suggestive poses,
+This ad depicts teenage girls in suggestive poses, wearing next to nothing |

 This advertisement (left) is for 'Bubblelicious', and depicts teenage girls in underwear posing suggestively.
 This advert is sexualising these girls and making them appear like they are objects.
 Chances are this ad would appeal more to males than females!
 Adverts like this are degrading and objectifying and can not only make males get the wrong idea about females (and think that they are objects etc.)

-This advert is degrading as it is implying that girls
+This advert is degrading as it is implying that girls are 'easy', and using this image and idea to sell their product |

 The final degrading advert I will be analysing is for a furniture store, and is shown to the right.